shlomiNugarker/taskday-monday-clone/README.md

 Taskday !

-For the project hosted in onrender: https://taskday-sprint-4.onrender.com/
+For the project hosted in railway: https://taskday-monday-production.up.railway.app/

 # Technologies Used